awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

    ```
    SHOW pgaudit.role;
    pgaudit.role
    ------------------
    rds_pgaudit
    ```

-To test the audit logging, run several commands that you have chosen to audit\.
+To test the `pgaudit` logging, you can run several example commands that you want to audit\.
 For example, you might run the following commands\.

 ```
 CREATE TABLE t1 (id int);
 GRANT SELECT ON t1 TO rds_pgaudit;
 SELECT * FROM t1;
 id
 ----
 (0 rows)